jhominal/pysynthetic-intellij/README.md

  * Auto-completion of the names of generated members when using PySynthetic-using types;
  * Type information for the generated members, if available (via the use of `contract`);
  * Initializer editing assistance;

+This plugin uses Parboiled for parsing contracts.
+Because of a dependency issue (IntelliJ already has an asm.jar in its classpath, in version 3.3.1), we depend on Parboiled version 1.0.2.